git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 {language=shell, line-numbers=off}
     $ ls -d *.go | entr -c go test ./...

-Sometimes we may want to see recursive files, and we need to do that in a cross-platform way.
+Sometimes we may want to watch files recursively, and we need to do that in a cross-platform way.
 We can't depend on `**` existing to grab files recursively.
 So something more POSIX friendly would be `find . -print | grep -i '.*[.]go'`: